hossein1387/BARVINN/docs/design.rst

 For inputs we have the following configurable `jump` variables:

 - `j0`:  aka `iprec`, jump over precison (implicit).
-- `j1`: `ijump0` Specifies if we have reached window width, if so, move to the next row in window.
+- `j1`: `ijump0` Specifies if we have reached window width, if so, move to the next row in the window.
 - `j2`: `ijump1` Specifies if we have reached window height and width, if so, move back to window start for next precision combo or next filter set (i.e. for same output (x,y), start computing next output channel block).
-- `j3`: `ijump2` Specifies if we have finished all filter sets in window and done output (x,y).
+- `j3`: `ijump2` Specifies if we have finished all filter sets in the window and done output (x,y).
 Slide window by horizontal stride.
 Start output (x+1, y).
-Note that diagram shows horizontal stride of 1.
+Note that the diagram shows a horizontal stride of 1.
-- `j4`: ijump3: Copy ijump2 since only 4 jumps needed.
+- `j4`: ijump3: Copy ijump2 since only 4 jumps are needed.